I last tested these instructions on macOS Ventura 13.3.1.

 Thank you for reading, and let me know if you have any issues or suggestions in the comments below.

-How to install Git with Homebrew on macOS by Flavio Silva is licensed under a Creative Commons Attribution 4.0 International License.
+How to sign Git commits with SSH keys on macOS by Flavio Silva is licensed under a Creative Commons Attribution 4.0 International License.